nick-ve/ncfs/README.md

 versions (and the initial "import" from the original SVN repository) are stored in different named releases c.q. tags, which are protected against modifications and/or deletion.
-Note : All branches (including "main") always contain a fully functional
+Note : All tags (including the "main" branch) always contain a fully functional
        package which is 100% backward compatible with previous releases.

 Documentation of all the contained software tools is available at